alberti42/Zsh-Opencode-Tab/README.md

 - Keeps your normal TAB completion.
 - When your current command line starts with `#` (a comment), it treats that line as a request to an AI agent.
-- Calls `opencode run --format json` (attached to a running server).
+- Calls `opencode run --format json`.
 - Inserts the generated shell command(s) back into your ZLE buffer (it does not execute them).

 ## Requirements